Marjorie Taylor Greene: Tenure

 In June 2021, Greene was one of 21 House Republicans to vote against a resolution to give the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.
 When Pelosi announced the creation of the House Select Committee on the January 6 Attack, Greene declared her interest in being seated on it.

 In August 2021, after the House Select Committee on the January 6 Attack requested that over 30 telecommunications companies retain phone records related to the attack, including those of Greene and several other members of Congress, she promised that companies that complied would be "shut down".

-In February 2022, Greene appeared as a surprise guest speaker at the America First Political Action Conference hosted by white nationalist Nick Fuentes, where Fuentes expressed support for the January 6 attack and for Putin's invasion of Ukraine.
-Greene later claimed not to have known Fuentes previously, and Fuentes said that Milo Yiannopoulos had arranged her appearance.
-House Republican leader Kevin McCarthy said that such ideology "will never be tolerated" in the Republican Party, but he also said that Greene would face no punishment for her participation.

-According to campaign finance filings, as of 2022 Greene spends more money on security than any other candidate in the United States.
-In the first quarter of 2022, she spent $183,000 on security with the security firm KaJor Group.
+In February 2022, Greene spoke at a conference hosted by white supremacist Nick Fuentes, at which Fuentes called the January 6 attack "awesome" and praised Putin and Hitler.
+When criticized for her attendance, Greene denounced these criticisms as "identity politics" and an attempt to "cancel" her, and labelled critics "Pharisees".

+On June 22, 2023, Greene and Congresswoman Elise Stefanik introduced a pair of resolutions to expunge both of Trump's impeachments.
+The next day, Republican Speaker of the House Kevin McCarthy lent his support to the resolutions.
+In January 2025, Greene again introduced a pair of resolutions to expunge the impeachments.

+In June 2023, Greene was expelled from the Freedom Caucus by a vote of its members.
+The vote came after Greene called fellow caucus member Lauren Boebert a "little bitch" during an argument on the House floor.
+It was the first time the group ever voted to expel one of its members.
+While the remark about Boebert was given as the primary reason for Greene's expulsion, Greene had also gone against some caucus positions and had allied herself with Speaker McCarthy, who was opposed by many in the caucus during the speaker election.

+Greene told The Atlanta Journal-Constitution in 2024 that if Trump won the presidential election, she would be "certainly particularly interested" in serving as the secretary of homeland security.

+In June 2025, Greene criticized Trump's support for Israeli strikes against Iran and opposed the possible involvement of the United States in the war.

+In November 2025, Greene began supporting the House of Representatives' discharge petition that would release the "Epstein Files" and criticized Trump for actively opposing the database's release.
+Greene is also now supporting greater measures to protect the affordability of health care services and basic needs.
+Supporting these policies means that Greene has lost the support of Trump.
+In addition to Greene's other policy shifts, she has also started to oppose Trump by calling the war in Gaza a "genocide" and criticized Trump's efforts to increase deportations.

 Committee assignments

-Greene was briefly a member of the Committee on the Budget and the Committee on Education and Labor before she was removed from all committee assignments on February 4, 2021, for incendiary remarks she had made before her election.
+Greene was briefly a member of the Committee on the Budget and the Committee on Education and Labor.
+She was removed from all committee assignments on February 4, 2021, due to incendiary remarks she had made before her election.
 She was appointed to new committee roles in January 2023.